 But when we begin to see his life more in detail, something starts to feel off.
 Brandon is successful with women, but that doesn't stop him from constantly spending money on prostitutes.
 For someone who is a master of the flirting arts, that's a suspicious practice.

-Brandon also does not skimp on filling the rest of his free time in sexual activities.
+Brandon also does not skimp on filling the rest of his free time with sexual activities.
 He masturbates in his office's bathroom regularly, all his computers are full of pornography and the closets of his house are literally crammed with magazines, movies, and sex toys.
 It seems like nothing else fits in Brandon's life but the mechanical act of stimulating his penis.

-His most complicated relationship, and perhaps the only one with some depth, is the one he has with his sister Sissy (Carey Mulligan), the only woman he cannot even consider fornicating and the one he can't sexually control or objectify.
+His most complicated relationship, and perhaps the only one with some depth, is the one he has with his sister, Sissy (Carey Mulligan), the only woman he cannot even consider fornicating and the one he can't sexually control or objectify.

 And that is exactly why Brandon actively flees from any interaction with her.
 Sissy doesn't stop trying to contact him, but Brandon never answers.

-Because in addition to the frightening prospect of having to deal emotionally with a woman, the presence of Sissy also confronts him with his addiction, not allowing him to freely use his space for his constant sessions of masturbation, casual sex, sex with prostitutes and sexual video chats.
+Because, in addition to the frightening prospect of having to deal emotionally with a woman, the presence of Sissy also confronts him with his addiction, not allowing him to freely use his space for his constant sessions of masturbation, casual sex, sex with prostitutes and sexual video chats.
 It's a kind of forced withdrawal.

 In addition, Sissy is a permanent reminder of the feminine side (or a simply emotional one, let's not be gender-biased on this one) that Brandon obsessively despises or actively ignores.
-Sissy seems to be very emotionally dependent on their love partners, to the point of making them embarrassing phone calls in tears, begging for love.
+Sissy seems to be very emotionally dependent on their love partners, to the point of making embarrassing phone calls in tears, begging for love.

 That's why when Sissy makes a surprise appearance in his apartment for a few days, Brandon begins to lose even more control of his addiction.

-Shame is not dedicated to showing exclusively the dark side of the addiction.
+Shame is not dedicated to exclusively showing the dark side of the addiction.
 The women Brandon has sex with are spectacularly beautiful.
 You just have to look at Nicole Beharie, Amy Hargreaves or Elizabeth Masucci to understand, for example, his aversion to marriage.